Veincentre logo

 Leg Ulcers

-Leg ulcers develop when an area of skin breaks down to reveal the underlying flesh.
-Venous ulcers are the most common type of leg ulcer, accounting for around 80% of leg ulcers according to NHS statistics.
-It is estimated that the condition affects as many as 1 in 50 older age adults.
-They mainly occur just above the ankle and are often very painful.
+Leg ulcers develop when an area of skin breaks down to reveal the tissue underneath.
+Venous ulcers are the most common type of leg ulcer, with over 60% of leg ulcers being venous, according to NHS statistics.
+It is estimated that they affect around 1 in 500 people in the UK.
+They usually occur just above the ankle and can also carry with them pain and other symptoms such as:

 Leg Ulcers Treatment

-We were delighted to see the results of the UK-based EVRA trial published in the prestigious New England Journal of Medicine1 , which clearly supports our strategy.
-(EVRA means “early endovenous ablation”.)
+We were delighted to see the results of the landmark UK-based EVRA randomised control trial published in the prestigious New England Journal of Medicine1 , which clearly supports our strategy.
+(EVRA is the acronym for the trial “Early Venous Reflux Ablation” .)

 As the article itself states, this trial was the first to demonstrate that “early endovenous ablation of superficial venous reflux resulted in faster healing of venous leg ulcers and more time free from ulcers than deferred endovenous ablation”.